 UK SMEs have always displayed both desire and overall confidence to trade abroad with both their European neighbours and also internationally.
 To establish a business with a global reach is central to the vision of many UK business owners when first conceiving of their product or offering and tends to be usually the next step of progression when considering increasing revenue streams.

-While there are many external factors that are currently leaving the current economic landscape in uncertainty, 2 facts still remain certain:
+While there are many external factors that are currently leaving the current economic landscape in uncertainty, two facts still remain certain:

-- Trump or no Trump, US is the biggest single export market for the UK with £112Bn exported in 2017 (refer to graph below.)
+- The biggest single export market for the UK is the US with £112B exported in 2017 (refer to graph below)

 Source: House of Commons Library, 11/2018